 “Accessing such comprehensive information will help to inform targeted treatment decisions for critically ill patients.”

-The trial, believed to be the first of its kind, is led by Guy’s and St Thomas NHS Foundation Trust in London and funded by NHS England and the Department for Science, Innovation and Technology.
+If the pilot proves successful, the new genome testing service could be rolled out in the next year to two years.
+The NHS England pilot, believed to be the first of its kind, is taking place across ten sites, led by Guy’s and St Thomas’ NHS Foundation Trust in London and funded by NHS England and the Department for Science, Innovation and Technology using technology developed by Oxford Nanopore.